tayloraswift/jpeg/examples/README.md

 >
 > (photo by John “hugo971”)

-To decode using our `Common.Blob` type, we use the `.decompress(stream:)` functions, which are part of the core library, and do essentially the same things as the file system-aware `.decompress(path:)` functions.
+To decode using our `Common.Blob` type, we use the `decompress(stream:)` functions, which are part of the core library, and do essentially the same things as the file system-aware `decompress(path:)` functions.

 ```swift
 let spectral:JPEG.Data.Spectral<JPEG.Common>    = try .decompress(stream: &blob)